gaib-ai/.github/profile/README.md

 # GAIB

-The economic layer for AI and compute future.
+The First Economic Layer for AI & Compute Future